The best aspect of shipping law? Knowing that a vessel somewhere in the world will do (or not do) something depending on your advice.

 It has been said that shipping is the industry that brings you 80% of what you have but that you know nothing about.
 The reality is that shipping only attracts the attention of the mainstream media when there is a significant casualty.

 Developing strong personal relationships is important in the shipping industry.
-Given that the vast majority of clients are based overseas, this necessarily involves international travel – I travel overseas to visit clients about once a month.
+Given that the vast majority of clients are based overseas, this necessarily involves international travel – I normally travel overseas to visit clients about once a month.
 Shipping firms can also offer overseas secondments and as an associate I spent two months working for a client in Copenhagen.

 Shipping solicitors are able to maintain a relatively good work/life balance.
 While preparing for hearings or dealing with serious incidents can involve working long hours and over weekends, this is the exception rather than the norm.
 I arrive at the office at around 9.30 am and leave at around 8.30 pm.
 However, as a supervising partner once said to me: ‘Ships never sleep, and neither do their lawyers’.
 If you are dealing with a real-time situation in another time zone it can involve working unsociable hours.